marcusCarpenter97/COVID-19-forecasting/README.md

 # The effects of regularization on RNN models for time series forecasting:  Covid-19 as an example
-This repository contains the code for the paper *The effects of regularization on RNN models for time series forecasting:
+This repository contains the code for the paper *The effects of regularisation on RNN models for Covid-19 time series forecasting*.
-Covid-19 as an example*.

-The paper can be found [here](https://arxiv.org/abs/2105.05932).
+The paper can be found [here](https://ieeexplore.ieee.org/document/9719662).

 ## How to run the experiments?
 `python3 run_experiments.py`